-Bond with your crew as you rely on each other, work together and learn to live simply by practicing low-impact wilderness travel and Leave No Trace outdoor ethics.
-Add another level of stewardship to the experience by taking part in a half-day backcountry or community service project that promotes conservation and sustainability.
-Do more than learn to paddle; together with your instructors and crew learn how to collaborate.
+Do more than learn to paddle on this 15 to 22-day canoeing and whitewater expedition.Together with your Instructors and crew, learn how to collaborate.
+Bond with your crew as you rely on each other, working together and learning to live simply by practicing low-impact wilderness travel and Leave No Trace outdoor ethics.
 See the impacts of your leadership in action.
 Learn how to identify your own strengths, to take ownership, to advance technical skills and to develop authentic relationships with your crew and the world around you.
 Get off the beaten track and accomplish more than you ever thought possible.

-The Boundary Waters courses have low student/staff ratios, seven or fewer students with two instructors allowing for more individualized attention and focus.
+The Boundary Waters courses have seven or fewer students with two Instructors, allowing for more individualized attention and focus.

-Students complete an extended canoe expedition.
-This expedition includes learning the art of paddling a canoe in a variety of conditions, as well as map and compass reading, route finding and Leave No Trace wilderness living principles.
-Groups navigate a variety of waterways such as lakes, rivers and swamps, working as a team to carry packs and canoes over portage trails when transitioning from one lake to another or to get safely around challenging rapids.
-Traveling by canoe allows groups to go far past where motorboats operate; once there it is possible to quietly observe bald eagles, moose and peaceful sunsets on mirror-calm lakes.
+Completing an extended canoe expedition includes learning the art of paddling a canoe in a variety of conditions, as well as map and compass reading, route finding and Leave No Trace wilderness living principles.
+Groups navigate a variety of waterways such as lakes, rivers and swamps, as well as working as a team to carry packs and canoes over portage trails when transitioning from one lake to another or to get safely around challenging rapids.
+Traveling by canoe allows groups to go far past where motorboats operate and, once there, it is possible to quietly observe bald eagles, moose and peaceful sunsets on mirror-calm lakes.

 This course offers students the opportunity to increase their skill and knowledge of whitewater paddling, progressing from maneuvering in small currents to more challenging rapids (up to Class II).
 Emphasis is placed on boat control, safety and enjoying the thrill of whitewater paddling.
 Two days of whitewater canoeing and a half-day of whitewater kayaking add to the excitement and breadth of the experience.
 Students learn how to “read” water and trust themselves to make split-second decisions in order to determine the best routes through the rushing waves.